A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

-Kirchhoff's laws date to Gustav Kirchhoff in 1845, generalising Ohm's work.
-They were in turn generalized into Maxwell's equations a few decades later.
+where $r(e)$ is the resistance of that edge.
+Kirchhoff's laws date to Gustav Kirchhoff in 1845, generalizing Ohm's work.
 We say \define{Kirchhoff's voltage law} holds if there exists $\phi \in \R^N$ such that

 We call the function $\phi$ a \define{potential}, and think of it as assigning an electrical potential to each node in the circuit.
 The voltage then arises as the differences in potentials between adjacent nodes.
-If Kirchhoff's voltage law holds for some voltage $V$, the potential $\phi$ is unique only in the trivial case of the empty circuit: when the set of nodes $N$ is empty.
-Indeed, two potentials define the same voltage function if and only if their difference is constant on each connected component of the graph.